sum-eet/duck-sorter/README.md

-# Duck Herding Game Chrome Extension
+# Duck Herding Game

-A fun Chrome extension that replaces your new tab page with a duck herding game!
-Guide the dog to help sort ducks into color-matched groups.
+A fun browser-based game where you control a dog to herd ducks of the same color together.

-## Installation
+## Game Description

-1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the folder containing this extension
+In Duck Herding Game, you play as a dog whose task is to separate ducks by color.
+The game features:

+- Multiple levels with increasing difficulty
+- Smooth physics-based duck movement
+- Responsive dog controls
+- Visual feedback for game progress
+- Timer to track your performance

 ## How to Play

-1. Open a new tab to start the game
+1. Click anywhere to start the game
 2. Move your mouse to control the dog
-3. Guide ducks of the same color into groups
+3. Guide ducks of the same color to group together
-4. Keep different colored groups separated
+4. Keep different colored ducks separated
-5. Complete each level to unlock more colors
+5. Complete each level by successfully grouping all ducks of the same color
-6. Try to complete all levels with the best time!
+6. Progress through increasingly difficult levels with more duck colors

-## Game Controls

-- Mouse movement: Controls the dog
-- Click: Start game / Proceed to next level
-- The dog will automatically follow your mouse cursor
-- Keep a safe distance from the ducks to guide them effectively

-## Features
+## Technologies Used

-- Multiple levels with increasing difficulty
+- HTML5
-- Smooth physics-based movement
+- CSS3
-- Visual feedback for grouping progress
-- Time tracking for speedrun attempts
-- Beautiful animations and graphics
+- JavaScript (Canvas API)
+- No external libraries or frameworks

 ## Development

-Built with vanilla JavaScript and HTML5 Canvas.
-The game features:
-- Physics-based movement and interactions
-- Flocking behavior for the ducks
-- Smooth animations and transitions
-- Progressive difficulty scaling
+This game is built using vanilla JavaScript and the HTML5 Canvas API.
+The physics engine is custom-built to simulate realistic duck movement and interactions.

+## Deployment

+The game is deployed on Vercel and can be played directly in your browser.

-## Credits
+## License

-Created as a fun project to demonstrate game development and Chrome extension capabilities.
+MIT